google/compare_gan/README.md

 If you want to see the version used only in the first paper - please see the *v1* branch of this repository.

+## Pre-trained models

+The pre-trained models are available on TensorFlow Hub.
+Please see [this colab](https://colab.research.google.com/github/google/compare_gan/blob/master/compare_gan/src/tfhub_models.ipynb) for an example how to use them.

 ### Best hyperparameters